-Marketing ManagerLess Cardinal ( @ / Send an email ) Less Cardinal is the Marketing Manager for Technical.ly.
+Product ManagerLess Cardinal ( Send an email ) Less Cardinal is the Product Manager for Technically Media.
 In the past, Less has worked in digital marketing at BAYADA Home Health Care and multiple recruiting agencies throughout the Greater Philadelphia region.
 In his professional and personal life, he enjoys creating spaces and content that people can enjoy.
 There is usually a crowd at his house enjoying food, watching sports and laughing together.
 He has a huge passion for sports including his local rugby club (Philadelphia Gryphons), Eagles and Sixers.

-Office ManagerNa'Tosha Wyles ( @ / Send an email ) Na’Tosha Wyles is the Office Manager for Technical.ly.
+Office ManagerNa'Tosha Wyles ( Send an email ) Na’Tosha Wyles is the Office Manager for Technical.ly.
 Previously, she had several years of experience in public relations, customer service, video production and media.
 In her most recent position as an Order Management Specialist for Comcast Business and Retention Specialist for Comcast Cable over the span of five years, Na’Tosha further strengthened her professional skills.
 She is an alum of Rider University, originally from New Jersey but resides in Philadelphia.
 When not working, Na’Tosha does standup and sketch comedy in different cities.
-She also enjoys watching and creating indie films.

 Automation powered by